rcompos/itmagent/README.md

 * This is a great place to stick any warnings.
 * Can be in list or paragraph form.

+The following pre-requisite packages will be installed. ksh.x86_64             The Original ATT Korn Shell libstdc++.x86_64       GNU Standard C++ Library libstdc++.i686         GNU Standard C++ Library libgcc.i686            GCC version 4.8 shared support library nfs-utils.x86_64       NFS utilities and supporting clients and daemons for the kernel NFS server

 ### Setup Requirements **OPTIONAL**

 If your module requires anything extra before setting up (pluginsync enabled, etc.), mention it here.

+The module attempts to execute the install.sh script located on a remote NFS filesystem.
+The NFS hostname or IP address and filesystem parameters must be specified initially.
+The module mounts the NFS filesystem and unmounts it when done.

 ### Beginning with itmagent